 Two main types of mammograms include:

-- Routine screening mammograms: These are done to detect early signs of breast abnormalities before clinical signs become noticeable.
+- Screening mammograms: These are done to detect early signs of breast abnormalities before clinical signs become noticeable.

 - Diagnostic mammograms: These investigate suspicious changes in the breast or abnormal findings on a screening mammogram.